poojanajani-strique/sheets/README.md

 ## 🌈 Highlights

-- 📈 Univer is designed to support **spreadsheets**, **documents** and **presentation**.
+- 📈 Strique is designed to support **spreadsheets**, **documents** and **presentation**.
-- 🧙‍♀️ Univer is **isomorphic**.
+- 🧙‍♀️ Strique is **isomorphic**.
 It can run both on browsers and Node.js (in the future, mobile devices as well), with the same API.
-- ⚙️ Univer is easily **embeddable**, allowing seamless integration into your applications.
+- ⚙️ Strique is easily **embeddable**, allowing seamless integration into your applications.
-- 🎇 Univer is **powerful**, offering a wide range of features including **formulas**, **conditional formatting**, **data validation**, **filtering**, **collaborative editing**, **printing**, **import & export** and more features on the horizon.
+- 🎇 Strique is **powerful**, offering a wide range of features including **formulas**, **conditional formatting**, **data validation**, **filtering**, **collaborative editing**, **printing**, **import & export** and more features on the horizon.
-- 🔌 Univer is **highly extensible**, thanks to its *plug-in architecture* that makes it a delight for developers to implement their unique requirements on the top of Univer.
+- 🔌 Strique is **highly extensible**, thanks to its *plug-in architecture* that makes it a delight for developers to implement their unique requirements on the top of Strique.
-- 💄 Univer is **highly customizable**, allowing you to personalize its appearance using *themes*.
+- 💄 Strique is **highly customizable**, allowing you to personalize its appearance using *themes*.
 It also provides support for internationalization (i18n).
-- 🥤 Univer is **easy to work with**.
+- 🥤 Strique is **easy to work with**.
 The *Presets* & *Facade API* make it easy to hands on.
-- ⚡ Univer in **performant**.
+- ⚡ Strique in **performant**.
-  - ✏️ Univer boasts an efficient *rendering engine* based on canvas, capable of rendering various document types flawlessly.
+  - ✏️ Strique boasts an efficient *rendering engine* based on canvas, capable of rendering various document types flawlessly.
 The rendering engines supports advanced typesetting features such as *punctuation squeezing*, *text and image layout* and *scroll buffering*.
-  - 🧮 Univer incorporates a lightning-fast *formula engine* that can operate in Web Workers or even on the server side.
+  - 🧮 Strique incorporates a lightning-fast *formula engine* that can operate in Web Workers or even on the server side.
-- 🌌 Univer is a **highly integrated** system.
-Documents, spreadsheets and slides can interoperate with each others and even rendered on the same canvas, allowing information and data flow within Univer.
+- 🌌 Strique is a **highly integrated** system.
+Documents, spreadsheets and slides can interoperate with each others and even rendered on the same canvas, allowing information and data flow within Strique.

 ## ✨ Features

-Univer provides a wide range of features for spreadsheets, documents and presentations.
+Strique provides a wide range of features for spreadsheets, documents and presentations.
 Here are some of the key features:

-### 📊 Univer Sheets
+### 📊 Strique Sheets

-- **Core Features**: Univer supports core spreadsheet functionality, including cells, rows, columns, worksheets, and workbooks.
+- **Core Features**: Strique supports core spreadsheet functionality, including cells, rows, columns, worksheets, and workbooks.
 - **Formulas**: Extensive support for various formulas, including mathematical, statistical, logical, text, date and time, lookup and reference, engineering, financial, and information formulas.
 - **Permissions**: Allows restricting access to specific elements.
 - **Number Formatting**: Supports formatting numbers based on specific criteria.